 Some cruise lines will offer a charter flight to the departure port (such as from Buenos Aires to Ushuaia) and often an overnight stopover will be required because of the connection times.

-If the idea of crossing the Drake Passage doesn’t appeal (or you’re short on time), options are available to fly to Antarctica to join a cruise.
+If the idea of crossing the Drake Passage doesn’t appeal (or you’re short on time), options are available to fly to Antarctica to join a cruise (such as with Silversea Cruises).

 There is quite a remarkable variety of cruise lines that offer itineraries to Antarctica.
 From luxurious “soft expedition” options (Ponant’s Expedition Fleet is one of the leading cruise lines in Antarctica) through to quite authentic “icebreaker” ships, and options in between.
 A description you will often see is “Small Ships”.